Start generating passive income from vending machines in Woodbridge

 Expected ROI

-Healthy locations often generate $250-$800+ per machine per month.
-Well-placed routes in Woodbridge New Jersey can reach payback within 10-18 months depending on traffic, product mix, and service quality.
+Healthy locations often generate $250–$800+ per machine per month.
+Well‑placed routes in Woodbridge can reach payback within 10–18 months depending on product mix and service quality.

 Local resources & compliance